-East Asia: Classical Chinese - Must be met by enrollment in History 280G and earning a China grade of B or higher.
-Modern Chinese - Fulfilled through one of the standard options.
-Modern scholarly Japanese - Fulfilled by one of the following options: Placing out of Japanese 100B by means of the Department of East Asian Languages and Cultures' Japanese placement exam.
-This exam is usually given one week before the start of the semester and must be arranged by the student.
-Successful completion of Japanese 100B with a grade of B or higher.
-Successful completion of Japanese 10B with a grade of B or higher, in addition to successful completion of Japanese 100S (grade of B or higher).
-Successful completion of 10B (grade of B or higher), (or placing out of 10B by means of the EALC Japanese placement exam) PLUS successful completion of an additional one-semester seminar or directed reading (approved by the student's advisor) that involves substantial readings in Modern Japanese.
-Under exceptional circumstances and with the approval of the student's advisor, Japanese may be replaced with three years of training in another Asian language.
-A European language (French, German, or Russian) - Fulfilled through one of the standard options.
-East Asia: Japan Modern Japanese - Fulfilled through one of the standard options (excepting option 3).
-Classical Japanese - Fulfilled through one of the standard options (excepting option 3).
-Note: Classical Japanese is only required for students conducting research in pre-modern sources; students should consult with their faculty advisor to determine if the requirement applies.
-A European language (or other language to be determined in consultation with their faculty adviser) - Fulfilled through one of the standard options Global Two foreign languages - Fulfilled through one of the standard options.
-The selection of languages will be subject to the approval of the student's faculty advisor and the Head Graduate Advisor, who will determine the exact languages in relation to the student's research topic.
-Jewish A Jewish language.
-Students must pass a translation examination.
-At least one more foreign language relevant to the student's area of specialization.
-Language(s) will be determined in consultation with their faculty advisor.
-Students must pass a translation examination.
-Late Modern Europe One foreign language in addition to the major research language - Fulfilled through one of the standard options.
-First and second languages should be discussed with faculty adviser.
+- Classical Chinese Must be met by enrollment in History 280G and earning a grade of B or higher. - Modern Chinese Fulfilled through one of the standard options. - Modern scholarly Japanese Fulfilled by one of the following options: - o Successful completion of Japanese 100B (grade of B or higher). - Placing out of Japanese 100B by means of the EALC Japanese placement exam.
+This occurs prior to the start of the semester and must be arranged by the student through the Department East Asian Languages and Cultures. - Successful completion of Japanese 10B with a grade of B or higher, in addition to successful completion of Japanese 100S (grade of B or higher). - o Successful completion of 10B (grade of B or higher), (or placing out of 10B by means of the EALC Japanese placement exam) PLUS successful completion of an additional one-semester seminar or directed reading (approved by the student's advisor) that involves substantial readings in Modern Japanese. - Under exceptional circumstances and with the approval of the student's advisor, Japanese may be replaced with three years of training in another Asian language. - A European language (French, German, or Russian) Fulfilled through one of the standard options.

+East Asia: Japan

+- Modern Japanese, fulfilled through one of the standard options (excepting option 3) - Classical Japanese, fulfilled through one of the standard options (excepting option 3).
+Classical Japanese is only required for students conducting research in pre-modern sources; students should consult with faculty in the field to determine if the requirement applies. - A European language (or other language to be determined in consultation with faculty in the field), fulfilled through one of the standard options